Top 10 Best Trekking Trips in Nepal

 The Everest View Trek is ok for anyone who is physically fit and willing to go on an exciting adventure; even greenhorns would be able to join this trip and the journey starts from the ancient beautiful valley, the heart of Nepal: Kathmandu.
 It starts with a sky tour flight to an astonishing village in Nepal – Lukla at (2860m).
 The trek continues through the verdant vegetation of Sagarmatha National Park, with an abundance of pine forests, pretty rhododendron flowers everywhere and plenty of wildlife as we hike up to Namche Bazaar at (3445m).
 On the way, we run into some exciting colorful villages and get a chance to interact with the locals and learn about their lifestyles and traditions.

 A day of rest is taken at Namche to get used to the environment and acclimatize so we’re able to adapt ourselves to the higher altitudes.
 The thrills of this trek lead us to the peaceful Tengboche monastery at (3860m), the adobe of the holiest and utmost Buddhist monastery in the world and also presumed by photographers to be one of the best places that confine startling views of Mount Everest, Ama Dablam and the peaks nearby.
 After we’ve enjoyed the most of this wonderful short trek, we head down back to Lukla to catch our flight back to Kathmandu and a warm soft bed at our hotel.

-For trekkers seeking natural beauty and enthralling experiences, Ghorepani Poonhill trek will always be the number one option as the trek offers stunning sceneries, varied culture, and ideal accommodation facilities.
+For trekkers seeking natural beauty and enthralling experiences, the Ghorepani Poonhill trek will always be the number one option as the trek offers stunning sceneries, varied culture, and ideal accommodation facilities.
 The exciting trek requires an average level of physical fitness so even children above 10 years old will be able to enjoy it.
-The trek begins after a scenic drive of 200km or a 25 minutes exciting flight from Kathmandu to Pokhara.
-You can go for boating on the Phewa Lake and warm-up with an enjoyable hike to Sarangkot hill for once-in-a-lifetime sunrise or sunset scenes in Pokhara, a lovely hub for some of the most blitzing treks on the planet with serene lakes and mystifying caves.
+The trek begins after a scenic drive of 200km or a 25-minute exciting flight from Kathmandu to Pokhara.
+You can go for boating on the Phewa Lake and warm up with an enjoyable hike to Sarangkot hill for once-in-a-lifetime sunrise or sunset scenes in Pokhara, a lovely hub for some of the most blitzing treks on the planet with serene lakes and mystifying caves.